-Again, it destroys relationships.
-Like it’s,
+Chaz: Again, it destroys relationships.

 Garrett: You know what else is interesting?
 It also forms relationships.

-Chaz: Elaborate please,
+Chaz: Elaborate please.

-Garrett: It’s like your social media is an extension of yourself, right?
+Garrett: Because you start to form a relationship with pixels and you start to form a relationship with your phone.
+It’s like your social media is an extension of yourself, right?
 You’re here present with me physically.

 Garrett: It’s like you start to think…

 Chaz: That’s crazy.